 This calendar is a basic guide to turfgrass management in Georgia.
 The different geographic locations and weather conditions within the state may alter this schedule by as much as four weeks.
 The schedule can also change within a site because of environmental factors such as moisture, temperature, shade, soil types and conditions, and pest populations.
-For additional turfgrass management information, contact your county Extension office, visit www.GeorgiaTurf.com, and follow us on Twitter @GeorgiaTurf.
+For additional turfgrass management information, contact your county Extension office, visit www.GeorgiaTurf.com.